 The challenge: HIV testing for the most vulnerable

-Seventy percent of the world’s HIV-positive victims live in Sub-Saharan Africa, a vast region with inadequate infrastructure and healthcare.
+Seventy percent of people living with HIV globally live in Sub-Saharan Africa, a vast region with inadequate infrastructure and healthcare.
 Unfortunately, many of these HIV carriers are not:

 - Returning for their test results